-Non-native grassland would be affected by construction of the replacement rail-truck tank car transfer facility at the Sno-boy site (8.3 acres), by the construction of the Locomotive Wye Fremont Option (3.1 acres), and by construction of the South Calaveras Future Station (3.5 acres).
-This would be an adverse impact if the affected non-native grasslands were, during planned pre-construction surveys, found to support burrowing owl or Congdon's tarplant in which case, mitigation will be proposed for this impact.
+Non-native grassland would be affected by construction of the replacement rail-truck tank car transfer facility at the Sno-boy site (8.3 acres), by the construction of the Locomotive Wye Fremont Option (3.1 acres), by construction of the South Calaveras Future Station (3.5 acres); and to the west and north of the proposed TPSS #5 site (0.7 acres).
+This would be an adverse impact if the affected non-native grasslands were, during planned pre-construction surveys, found to support burrowing owl or Congdon's tarplant, in which case, mitigation will be proposed for this impact.
 There is also potential for effects on loggerhead shrike foraging or use of nesting sites from loss of non-native grassland in the SVRTC, but this effect is not considered to be substantially adverse, given that loggerhead shrikes are adapted to urban environments and appear to have ample foraging and nesting opportunities throughout the SVRTC.